ZhefeiGong/Franka_Robot_Arm/README.md

 ```

 ### 🔧 Install `libfranka` and `franka_ros`
-build from the ROS repositories
+build from the ROS repositories, and please refer to [here](https://www.franka.io/docs/compatibility.html) to check the version-match between the franka system and the softwares'
 ```bash
 sudo apt-get update
 sudo apt-get install ros-noetic-libfranka ros-noetic-franka-ros